 - Chargemaster rates are proposed at levels above the latest Blue Cross fee schedule to ensure that all reimbursement available is collected.
-(Blue Cross is LCHD/CHC's largest commercial carrier). - Use of the 75th percentile ensures that Medicare reimbursement for FQHC's is appropriately captured. - Greater access to insurance is now available to uninsured patients due to the expansion of eligibility criteria for Medicaid patients and the option of purchasing commercial insurance on the governmental insurance exchange. - A discount is still provided for self-pay patients with limited means through the sliding fee scale.
+(Blue Cross is LCHD/CHC's largest commercial carrier). - Use of the 75th percentile ensures that Medicare reimbursement for FQHCs is appropriately captured. - Greater access to insurance is now available to uninsured patients due to the expansion of eligibility criteria for Medicaid patients and the option of purchasing commercial insurance on the governmental insurance exchange. - In a limited number of instances, using the 75th percentile would result in an increase of more than 5% from the current fee.
+In those cases, the current fee level is maintained. - A discount is still provided for self-pay patients with limited means through the sliding fee scale.

-There were some exceptions to the methodology of the 75% percentile of the 2016 Optum360 customized fee analyzer which are illustrated on the attached Summary Grid of Fee Rationale chart.
+There were some exceptions to the methodology of the 75% percentile of the 2022 OptumInsight customized fee analyzer which are illustrated on the attached Summary Grid of Fee Rationale chart.